Master of Health Sciences

 For full requirements see the Regulations for the Master of Health Sciences.

-For study planning help contact the School of Heath Sciences or:
+For study planning help contact the School of Heath Sciences or the College of Education, Health and Human Development:

 Private Bag 4800